 Morning routines!
 It’s always interesting to see how other people start their days, and this is a popular thing to talk about by vloggers on Youtube.
-I haven’t ever seen someone do a morning routine that’s related to staying happy and anxiety-free, so here’s a little glimpse into how I start my mornings that work for me.
+I haven’t ever seen someone do a morning routine that’s related to staying happy, so here’s a little glimpse into how I start my mornings that works for me.

 My Morning Routine that Keeps Me Calm, Inspired, and Happy